Jupemon/video-requester/README.md

 11. Fulfill the video requests by uploading the custom videos to your youtube channel.

-## How i built it
+## Project anatomy

-I started by defining the project parts and the functionalities they needed :
+The frontend client is split into two seperate pages for two different users : One page for account creation/management and the other for sending video requests to those accounts.
+I made a list defining the project parts and seperate the functionalities they needed :

 - Page for creating/managing the user account.
-    - Handle signin with Google tokens.
+    - Handle signin with Google.
     - Fetches account data from the database.
     - Fetches custom video requests from the database.
     - Allows stripe payout account creation.